 This store puts up artificially high anchor prices.

-However, he doesn’t consider one thing.
+However, they don’t consider one thing.
 54% of online shoppers state the ability to compare prices is among the reasons why they shop online, according to a KPMG Global Online Consumer Report.

 Moreover, 79% of respondents in an Ask Your Target Market survey say they actively try to find the best price.
-Meaning, relying too much on made-up anchor prices can alienate consumers who can see how others price the same product.
+This means relying too much on made-up anchor prices can alienate consumers who can see how others price the same product.

 The decoy effect, or asymmetric-dominance effect, refers to the tactic where marketers offer a third ‘decoy’ option that is inferior to the main product to increase the sales of the latter.